MagnaibayarMN/MagnaibayarMN/README.md

 # Magnaibayar Ganzorig

-I'm a software engineer who has spent about 14 years on the quiet backend parts of financial software — a stock exchange, a credit bureau, insurance systems — mostly in Java, Go, TypeScript, PHP and PostgreSQL.
+I'm a software engineer who has spent 10+ years on the quiet backend parts of financial software — a stock exchange, a credit bureau, insurance systems — mostly in Java, Go, TypeScript, PHP and PostgreSQL.

 These days I'm studying cybersecurity and slowly building a small product of my own.